Divers find body in Turner Mountain pond | Mt. Airy News

 Shelton said by the time he headed home late Tuesday, the divers had been warmed up and served a hot meal and appeared to be doing very well.

-He added that the body would be taken to Wake Forest Baptist Medical Center Wednesday morning for an autopsy.
+He added that the body was taken to Wake Forest Baptist Medical Center Wednesday morning.
+A preliminary autopsy was expected to take place today.

 The sheriff stated, “The investigation is still ongoing, but the incident doesn’t appear to have involved any type of foul play.”